devdems/ESP32-PLC/README.md

 -   **Application Layer (V2G/EXI):**
     -   `TCP` connection from the car to the EVSE is set up.
     -   Car starts sending EXI encoded messages over TCP.
-    -   First EXI encoded message is decoded, and tells us what charging options the car supports (currently supporting DIN).
+    -   The first EXI encoded message is decoded, and tells us what charging options the car supports (currently supporting DIN).
     -   **Checkpoint 403:** Schema negotiated.
-    -   Up to **'ChargeParameterDiscoveryRequest'** which allows us to read the SoC of the car.
+    -   Up to **'ChargeParameterDiscoveryRequest'**, which allows us to read the SoC of the car.

 ---